 In the survey, you can ask a series of market sizing questions to calculate a range of your customer’s willingness to pay.
-Plot your survey data on a chart to identify the the Need Curve and calculate the size of your market.
+Plot your survey data on a chart to identify the the Need Curve and calculate your market size.

 In this market example, even with free competitors, including Apple and Google, there is a $2 billion premium customer segment that is willing to pay a premium price for a solution that helps them get the job done better.

-Why do high-grown customer segments and market opportunities like this exist even when the leading products are free?
+Why do high-growth customer segments and market opportunities like this exist even when the leading products and services are free?

 Because there are unmet customer needs in your market.